 THERE IS A HUGE DIFFERENCE BETWEEN FEELING BLUE FOR A FEW DAYS AND EXPERIENCING FULL BLOWN CLINICAL DEPRESSION.
 THE WORDS WE USE MUST BE ACCURATE.

 About a week prior, I had had to take my husband to the Emergency Room and he had to spend the night.
-Because he’s had open heart surgery, that’s the first place hospital staff go in their thinking.
+Because he’s had open heart surgery, that’s the first place hospital staff go in their thinking, it must be his heart.
 As it turned out, he was fine.
-MIght have just been heat, exhaustion, and dehydration.
+It might have just been heat, exhaustion, and dehydration.